apietrelli/myVCF/docs/setup.rst

 The installation of Annovar is very well-described on `ANNOVAR Manual pages <http://annovar.openbioinformatics.org/en/latest/user-guide/download/>`_

-Since is a :code:`perl` script, the software can be run on diverse operating systems including Unix and Windows.
+Since *Annovar* is a :code:`perl` script, the software can be run on different operating systems including Unix and Windows.

 VEP
 ^^^